linode/docs/docs/products/platform/get-started/guides/beta-for-new-data-centers/index.md

 ## Product Availability

-Each data center in this beta is slated to have all of Akamai’s cloud computing services available during the beta period.
+Each data center in this beta is slated to have most of Akamai’s cloud computing services available during the beta period.
 In addition, we are launching a new Premium Plan tier and have made improvements to our Object Storage service.

 ### Object Storage